Charlottesville Shrouds Its Robert E. Lee And Stonewall Jackson Statues

 "He said he can still see the bodies that went flying after the car struck the crowd several hours after the Unite the Right rally was shut down because of rampant street-fighting outside Emancipation Park, the location where white nationalists and white supremacists gathered on Aug.
 12 for their Unite the Right rally."

-The paper also reports crowd members claimed that three people were arrested and that "the entire City Council, the city attorney, the city manager and council clerk all retreated into a backroom."
+The paper also reported that three people at the meeting face misdemeanor charges and that "the entire City Council, the city attorney, the city manager and council clerk all retreated into a backroom."